-HBAC is a community based non-profit arts organization
+HBAC is a community-based nonprofit arts organization.

+We are an independent registered 501(c)(3) with a core leadership team of eight volunteers, plus two advisors.
 As a relatively new organization, we balance grass roots initiatives with structured approaches.

 We focus on leveraging the passion, creativity, and perspective of local artists, art enthusiasts and local businesses to co-create and manage diverse events and programs accessible to all.

 HBAC has a broad interpretation of art and we embrace both classically trained and self-taught artists of all ages.

 We aim to improve the quality of life in Highlands, NJ, by helping the arts to flourish.

 The Highlands Borough Arts Council was founded in August 2013 as the result of FEMA-sponsored Hurricane Sandy Recovery Committees.
 Initially we worked cooperatively with Monmouth County Arts Council, and still do.